lorenlugosch/conditional-computation-using-surprisal/README.md

 Execute `python run_experiments.py`.
 (By default, this will run the ablation experiment on Mini-LibriSpeech.
 Change the base path in `run_experiments.py` if you want to use TIMIT.)

+To run the baseline with a learned controller, switch to the `learnedcontroller` branch and execute `python run_experiments.py`.

 ## Training a single model

 Execute `python main.py --train --config_path="<path to your .cfg>"` (e.g., `experiments/mini-librispeech.cfg`)